-This story is part of a 4-part series exploring businesses that matter.
+This is the first of a 4-part series exploring businesses that matter.

 This is about ambition.